robertguss/Webpack-Starter-Kit/README.md

 ```

 ## SCSS

-Scss is the css pre-processor of choice for this kit.
+SCSS is the css pre-processor of choice for this kit.

 Inside of `scss/libary/_breakpoint.scss` are several mixing for handling responsive media queries with a mobile first approach.
 The variables for these breakpoints are set inside of `scss/_variables.scss`.